Hard Times still packs a punch

 The fight action and choreography, while a little dated by modern standards, still bursts with intensity and shows the actors going toe to toe with force.
 The moves may not be complex, yet they are shot with clean wide angles and show a 53 year old, grizzled and lean Bronson living up to his tough image.
 The emotion and story injects drama into the action, making the outcome of Chaney's journey all the more exciting.

-Eureka’s Masters of Cinema Series present the film in a Dual Format edition on UK Blu-ray for the first time from a brand new restoration.
-The film looks truly cinematic and as beautiful as ever; sharp, clear with virtually no grain.
+Eureka’s Masters of Cinema Series presents the film in a Dual Format edition on UK Blu-ray from a brand new restoration.
+The film looks cinematic and as beautiful as ever; sharp, clear with virtually no grain.
 The sound is strong too and both music and dialogue, as brief as it is, really cuts through.
-This film has never looked or sounded better.
+This film never looked or sounded better.

 The extras boast some excellent new interviews with the filmmakers, shedding new light and reflection on this timeless film 40+ years since release.
 This covers how the film got made, filming in these living and breathing New Orleans locations, through to Bronson's notoriously difficult behaviour on set, offering some good anecdotes for cinephiles.
 This new edition includes:

--Uncompressed PCM and 5.1 DTS-HD Master Audio soundtrack on the Blu-ray with English subtitles
+Uncompressed PCM and 5.1 DTS-HD Master Audio soundtrack on Blu-ray with English subtitles

 Every one of Hill's films represents a bygone era, a throwback to tough guys and big characters with actions speaking louder than words.
 Famously referring to all of his films as westerns, a stripped down, visceral movie like this definitely fits that bill.
 For anyone who loves the simplicity and soul of old time action films, or fans of Charles Bronson and his brand of tough stoic cinema, Hard Times is a true classic.